augustl/augustl.com/posts/blog/2019/microsoft_predicts_software_bugs.md

 Yowza!

-The organizational structure has the highest precision by far - so it found the most amount of bugs. _And_ it has the highest recall - so of the modules that it thought could have bugs, almost all actually had bugs.
+The organizational structure has the highest precision - so when it predicted a module would have a bug, it has the highest success rate for doing so. _And_ it has the highest recall - so it's the method that catched the highest amount of bugs.

 That's pretty interesting, isn't it?
 The distance to decision makers and the number of developers working on a project is clearly and unambiguously the issue that is the best predictor of future problems with a code base.

 Another shocking discovery for me personally, is that the only one that I've actually used myself - code coverage - has the lowest recall.
-In other words, almost all the issues it predicted turned out to not be real issues.
+It has a high precision, so bad code coverage does mean a high chance of bugs, i.e. low amount of false flags.
+But with a low recall, there are lots of bug that code coverage doesn't actually catch.

 ## And the study is replicated!

 Science is going through somewhat of a [replication crisis](https://en.wikipedia.org/wiki/Replication_crisis), where fundamental and highly cited studies has turned out to not be reproducible.